-- Readjustment allowance: All PCVs earned \$375/month, effective 01-MAR-2019.
+Readjustment allowance: All PCVs earned \$375/month, effective 01-MAR-2019.
 Volunteers on a service extension or serving in Peace Corps Response earned \$475/month, effective 01-MAR-2019.
-Prior to 01-MAR-2019, PCVs earned \$350 per month, and Volunteers on extension of service and/or Peace Corps Response Volunteers earned \$450 per month. - Pre-Service Training Walk-Around Money: The money you received during PST to cover small expenses. - Living Allowance: Money to provide for a PCV's basic needs in their country of service. - Leave Allowance: All PCVs earn \$38/month for leave.
-It is paid with your living allowance. - Special Leave Allowance: \$38/day for up to 30 days paid to PCVs who extend their service for a year - Per diem: Money paid to PCVs while away from site (ISTs, conferences, etc.) - Evacuation Allowance: Money paid to a PCV during a time of country evacuation - Medical Leave Allowance: Money given to a PCV on medical leave out of country
+Prior to 01-MAR-2019, PCVs earned \$350 per month, and Volunteers on extension of service and/or Peace Corps Response Volunteers earned \$450 per month.

+- Pre-Service Training Walk-Around Money: The money you received during PST to cover small expenses. - Living Allowance: Money to provide for a PCV's basic needs in their country of service. - Leave Allowance: All PCVs earn \$38/month for leave.
+It is paid with your living allowance. - Special Leave Allowance: \$38/day for up to 30 days paid to PCVs who extend their service for a year - Evacuation Allowance: Money paid to Volunteers and Trainees who have closed their service due to an evacuation or unplanned suspension of a country program. - Wellness Stipend: Money to mitigate the near-term health and wellness needs for evacuated RPCVs. - Per diem: Money paid to PCVs while away from site (ISTs, conferences, etc.) - Medical Leave Allowance: Money given to a PCV on medical leave out of country

-Please note that per diems (staging, in-service training, volunteer conference, evacuation, medical, etc), evacuation, medical leave, and settling-in allowance are NOT taxable and do not need to be reported on your tax return.
+Please note that per diems (staging, in-service training, volunteer conference, evacuation, medical, etc), Admin Hold, medical leave, and settling-in allowance are NOT taxable and do not need to be reported on your tax return.